-If you need help remembering what it was you were studying or why with strong grades is important, you might want to track down Dumbledore and borrow his Pensieve.
+If you need help remembering what it was you were studying or why finishing high school with strong grades is important, you might want to track down Dumbledore and borrow his Pensieve.
 But remember, I ain’t Dumbledore—I honestly told the colleges you were a hard worker, and I’ll have to honestly tell them you’ve stopped being so, if that’s the case.

 So how about if you forget about the Whoopee cushion, and get back to class?